pamaury/qemu-ot/docs/opentitan/ot_usbdev.md

 `Size` field indicating how much data was transferred successfully (and for IN transfers, the data must be present in the payload).

+Upon receiving a `Cancel` command, the device must stop the requested transfer as soon as possible and send a `Complete` event with the `Cancel` status.
+Note that due to the asynchronous nature of the protocol, the following sequences of events are possible:
+- the device receives a `Cancel` command for an already completed transfer: the device must ignore the request,
+- the device receives a `Cancel` command for a transfer but the transfer finishes before it can be cancelled: the device must send a `Complete` event, which can either be `Cancelled` or the otherwise normal status of the transfer.

 ### Control transfers

 The host should first send a `Setup` command at the selected address and endpoint.
 The device does not reply to this command.
 Note that the USB specification specifies that sending a SETUP packet to an endpoint immediately cancels any transaction on this endpoint.
-The device *may* send a `Complete` events for such transfers with the `Cancelled` status.
+The device *may* send `Complete` events for such transfers with the `Cancelled` status.

 The rest of the sequence depends on the direction of the transfer:
-- OUT transfers: the host should send one or more `Transfer` commands to the endpoint (with the OUT direction) with the control data.
+- OUT transfers: the host should send one or more `Transfer` commands to the endpoint (with the OUT direction) with the control data and the device answers with `Complete` events.
-  Once all transfers are complete, the host should send a `Transfer` command to the endpoint with the IN direction and `Size` set to 0.
+  Once all transfers are complete, the host should send a `Transfer` command to the endpoint with the IN direction and `Size` set to 0, to which the device answers with a `Complete` event.
-- IN transfers: the host should send one or more `Transfer` commands to the endpoint, (with the IN direction) to receive the control data.
+- IN transfers: the host should send one or more `Transfer` commands to the endpoint, (with the IN direction) and the device answers with `Complete` events containing the data.
-  Once all transfers are complete, the host should send a `Transfer` command to the endpoint with the OUT direction and `Size` set to 0.
+  Once all transfers are complete, the host should send a `Transfer` command to the endpoint with the OUT direction and `Size` set to 0, to which the device answers with a `Complete` event.

 ### Bulk and interrupt transfers

 TODO

+### Cancelling transfers

+If the host wishes to cancel a pending transfer, it must send the `Cancel` command with the ID of the corresponding `Transfer` command to be cancelled.
+Due to the asynchronous nature of the protocol, it is possible that the transfer successfully completes before the device processes the `Cancel` request.
+Therefore the host *should* wait for a `Complete` event to determine the final outcome of the transfer.

 ## Note